Savoyevatel/chess_webscrape/README.md

 # Chess Openings App

-A web application for browsing and saving chess openings.
+A web application for browsing and saving chess openings for educational purposes.
 Visit https://chessfox.com/chess-openings-list/ for more in depth learning and information!.

 ## Features